Vizzuality/geo-gpt/readme.md

-Earth GPT is a web application that provides land cover analysis and descriptions based on user-inputted geographic locations.
+GeoGPT is a web application that provides land cover analysis and descriptions based on user-inputted geographic locations.
 It uses Google Earth Engine and OpenAI GPT-3 to generate comprehensive reports.